How (and When) to File a 1099 Form

 - The contractor’s address

-- The contractor’s taxpayer identification number (which should likely be their Social Security Number unless Non-Resident or Resident Alien)
+- The contractor’s taxpayer identification number (likely their Social Security Number, unless they’re a Non-Resident or Resident Alien)

 As a best practice, you should have a W-9 on file for each of your independent contractors.
 In fact, having contractors fill out and return a W-9 to your business should be one of the first administrative tasks you complete after engaging their services.